cBournhonesque/lightyear/NOTES.md

     - can specify a group for an entity, and then all entities in that group are in the same group and have their actions / updates sent together
       - useful for hierarchical entities (parent/children)
       - need to make sure parents are sent first in groups I think ? for entity mapping
+    - the thing is that groups might be different for each player? not sure if that would ever happen.
+Not important now
+      - rocket league: predict all player entities + ball -> just put all players and ball in the same group
+      - normal: predict only the player entity -> no need to put them in the same group.
+      - RTS: each player predicts multiple entities -> each player must have their OWN entities in the same group.
+        - still fine to put all a player's entities in the same group
   - events:
     - for actions: send an event for each action
     - for updates: send an event for each component update received (buffer)? or applied? applied would be in order, which be better